-It can be much more difficult to implement certain cost-saving tax strategies after the company is well-established and has reached the stage where an IPO, merger, or acquisition becomes a likely event.
+Cost-saving tax planning can be much more difficult to implement after your company is well-established and has reached the stage where an IPO, merger, or acquisition becomes a likely event.

 Many of the insights below are ones that are understood well by second or third-time founders or startup veterans, who learned about these specific tax provisions from experience and are ready to implement them when they start their subsequent ventures.